Menu

 Features

 Barstow’s Bridge was located at a place called Stoney Reache.
 William Barstow, who also kept a tavern nearby, received £20 for maintaining the bridge from 1656 to 1682, however he died in 1668.
 When the original bridge was replaced by a cart bridge in 1682, construction costs were shared equally by the towns of Scituate, Duxbury and Marshfield.
+(Hanover and Norwell were both par of Scituate at the time, and Pembroke was part of Duxbury.)

 There is a plaque mounted on the bridge that reads as follows: North River Bridge between Pembroke and Hanover.
 First bridge erected 1656 by William Barstow for foot & horse.
 The second, “a cart bridge” 1682.
 Both by order of the Colony Court.
 These were situated 100 feet above this structure.
 Third bridge built by order of the County Commissioners in 1829.
 Replaced by this bridge, erected by the Commonwealth, county and towns, A.D.
 1904.
 Width of span 40 feet – height above mean low water 23 feet – width of roadway 40 feet.

 Packet ship lines were established prior to 1670, and thrived until railroads came to the South Shore in the mid-to-late 1800s.
-Over time, White’s Ferry, Little’s Bridge (today’s Route 3A Bridge), Union Bridge, Hobart’s Landing, Foster’s Landing, Job’s Landing, Brick-Kiln Yard, and the North River Bridge (Washington Street Bridge) in Hanover became regular stops.
+Over time, White’s Ferry, Little’s Bridge (today’s Route 3A Bridge), Union Bridge, Hobart’s Landing, Foster’s Landing, Job’s Landing, Brick-Kiln Yard, and the North River Bridge (Washington Street Bridge) became regular stops.
 Farmers would meet the packet ship and barter their home-grown vegetables and dairy products for goods from China and Mediterranean, such as coffee, sugar and spices.
 In addition to home-grown goods, packet pilots also bought wood, fish, pot iron, and charcoal from locals, and sold them lumber and ship supplies.
 A typical packet run, up and down the river, could take three or four days.

 Habitats and Wildlife